The UK data backbone for AI

-Explore the strategic choice
+Explore the AI backbone

 Open provenance